Dmitry-Antipov/tangle_traverser/README.md

 ### Required Arguments:
 - `--gfa`: Path to the GFA file with the graph structure
 - `--alignment`: Path to a file with GraphAligner alignment

-- `--output`: Output directory for all result files (will be created if it doesn't exist) OR
+OR

-- `--verkko-output` - HiFi graph and ONT alignments from verkko would be used.
+- `--verkko-output` - HiFi graph ,coverage (ONT) and ONT alignments from verkko would be used.

 - Tangle should be specified with either one internal node (`--tangle-node utig4-267`) or a file with complete list of internal tangle nodes one by line (`--tangle-file nodes.list`)
+- `--output`: Output directory for all result files (will be created if it doesn't exist)

 ### Example:
 ```bash
 ./tangle_traverser.py --gfa assembly.gfa --alignment reads.gaf --output results_dir --tangle-node utig4-267 --quality-threshold 20